dickinson0718/f23-classmaterial/syllabus.md

 If you prefer to run the Jupyter notebooks in the videos on Google CoLab, the "Run Online" links posted on
 [Python for Applied Computing Github](https://github.com/eecarrier/python-for-applied-computing) will open them automatically in CoLab.
+Note: All videos and notebooks of the book can be reached directly from our course instance of PrairieLearn.

 Completely Optional (a decent book if you want to a separate resource to follow): _Introduction to Computation and Programming Using Python_ by Guttag (2017)